fuse-open/docs/articles/layout/safe-layout.md

     </DockPanel>
 ```

-The title bar accounts for the top margins, and the action bar for the bottom margins, thus the side bar only needs to add padding for the right device margins with `Edges="Right"`.
+The title bar accounts for the top margins, and the action bar for the bottom margins, thus the side bar only needs to add padding for the right device margins with `PadEdges="Right"`.

 ## window()